f5devcentral/f5-agility-labs-nginx/docs/class5/overview.rst

 - deploy NGINX App Protect on an existing NGINX Plus instance
 - deploy NGINX App Protect in Kubernetes using modern apps methodologies
 - Review NGINX App Protect API Security
-- Review NGINX App Protect Advanced Features, such as Bot Protection

 Each of the modules in this lab are independent and can be performed in any order.